TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/UpgradeLTS/UpgradeProcess/Index.rst

 TYPO3 Content Elements, the "Upgrade Wizards" will have converted your structure to FAL and you are all set and ready.

-If you have been working with "DAM" (Digital Asset Management) in TYPO3 4.5 or 4.7, you will want to migrate your data to the core "FAL" (File Abstraction Layer).
+If you were working with "DAM" (Digital Asset Management) in TYPO3 4.5 or 4.7, you will want to migrate your data to the core "FAL" (File Abstraction Layer).